typelead/eta-hackage/README.md

 [![Build Status](https://travis-ci.org/typelead/eta-hackage.svg?branch=master)](https://travis-ci.org/typelead/eta-hackage)

-This repository contains a set of patches for particular packages from Hackage that cannot be built out-of-the-box with `epm`.
+This repository contains a set of patches for particular packages from Hackage that cannot be built out-of-the-box with `etlas`.
 To install a package, you have to run the following command:

 ```
-epm install <package-name>
+etlas install <package-name>
 ```

-`epm` will take care of downloading the tar file, optionally patching it, and installing it.
-If a patch is in the repo, but your local `epm` in unable to find a patch for it, run
+`etlas` will take care of downloading the tar file, optionally patching it, and installing it.
+If a patch is in the repo, but your local `etlas` in unable to find a patch for it, run

 ```
-epm update
+etlas update
 ```

 and try the installation again.